The412Banner/Gplasync/README.md

 I have not heard of any bans happening because of this but there is chance that some anticheat could get triggered because of async.

 # Improvements
-- Compatible with dxvk 2.1 and above, patch for latest dxvk git will be [here](https://gitlab.com/Ph42oN/dxvk-gplasync/-/blob/main/patches/dxvk-gplasync-master.patch?ref_type=heads)
+- Compatible with dxvk 2.1 and above, patch for latest dxvk git will be [here](https://gitlab.com/Ph42oN/dxvk-gplasync/-/blob/main/patches/dxvk-gplasync-master.patch?ref_type=heads).
+Weekly git builds are downloadable in [artifacts](https://gitlab.com/Ph42oN/dxvk-gplasync/-/artifacts).
 - Async can be used at same time as graphics pipeline library.
 - DXVK state cache should work properly with async and gpl if using gplAsyncCache option.
 May cause crashes on some drivers.